 3.51 Headline

-Name: Headline Definition: Words set at the head of a passage or page to introduce or categorize Code: 'headline' Remarks: Aliases: HEADLN Value Type: text
+Name: Headline [IHOREG 108] Definition: Words set at the head of a passage or page to introduce or categorize Code: 'headline' Remarks: Aliases: HEADLN Value Type: text

 3.52 Horizontal distance uncertainty

-Name: Horizontal distance uncertainty Definition: The best estimate of the horizontal accuracy of horizontal clearances and distances.
+Name: Horizontal Distance Uncertainty [IHOREG 837] Definition: The best estimate of the horizontal accuracy of horizontal clearances and distances.
 Code: 'horizontalDistanceUncertainty' Remarks: the error is assumed to be positive and negative.
 The plus/minus character must not be encoded.
 Aliases: HORACC Value Type: real

 Unit of measure name: metres definition: SI Metres symbol: m